Managing Software

 commands.

-Sometimes when a program is installed,
+Sometimes when a program is installed, configuration files get installed with it in the /etc

 The apt purge

-those configuration files but the
+command removes those configuration files but the apt remove

-command will not.
+command does not.

 sudo apt remove ninvaders